ray-project/ray/doc/source/data/creating-datasets.rst

 implementation will be inferred from the URL scheme (``"s3://"`` and ``"hdfs://"``); if the default connection configuration suffices for your workload, you won't need to specify a ``filesystem`` argument.

+We use Parquet files for the below examples, but all of the aforementioned file formats are supported for each of these storage systems.

 .. tabbed:: S3